 The Ratcliffe Workhouse Site

-The former Ratcliffe parish workhouse on York Street West (now Barnes Street) in Ratcliffe became home to the Stepney Union's Guardians' Offices and casual wards.
+The former Ratcliffe parish workhouse on York Street West (later 45A Barnes Street) in Ratcliffe became home to the Stepney Union's Guardians' Offices and casual wards.
 In around 1907, the casual wards were closed and a children's receiving home was set up on the site.

 In 1915, the Stepney Union was operating scattered homes at 14-17 Cottage Grove (now Rhondda Grove), Mile End Road.

 In 1861-3, a new Stepney Union workhouse was erected at the west side of St Leonard's Street, Bromley-by-Bow.
 Designed by Henry Jarvis of Trinity Square, Southwark, it cost over £30,000 and was intended to accommodate up to 800 inmates.
 The foundation stone was laid by James Charrington, Chairman of the Board of Guardians and prosperous local coal merchant, at a ceremony on October 18th, 1861.
 He recounted a history of the Stepney Union and children from the Limehouse institution sang Psalm 100.
 The building opened on March 30th 1863 and local ratepayers were invited to inspect the premises and its gas lighting.